GEO & AI Search

 You have these three resources

 1) A dedicated content marketer with 50%+ of their time available for GEO.
-2) Budget for the right tooling stack ($500-$2, 000/mo).
-3) Executive buy-in for a 6+ month ramp before you see meaningful results.
+2) Budget for the right tooling stack ($500-$2,000/mo).
+3) Executive buy-in for a multi-month ramp: Ahrefs found SEO typically takes three to six months to show results, and building GEO competency in-house usually runs longer.
+If you are missing any of these three, DIY will stall.

 Pros of DIY